Title: Chicken in The Kitchen

 Available here: http://www.lantanapublishing.com/books/chicken-in-the-kitchen/

 ‘What would you do if you woke up one night to find the shadow of a giant chicken passing your bedroom door?’

 And she did find a giant chicken in the kitchen making a huge mess!
 Anyaugo had to save all the yam dishes her mum and auntie had prepared for the New Yam Festival from the angry chicken but she needed help!
-So she looked for her friend the wood wit.
+Enter her friend the wood wit!
 With his help, she discovered out that the giant chicken in the kitchen had a sunny, shiny smile, could dance and was much more than just a smiling dancing chicken.
 Read the book to find out how Anyaugo saved the dishes from the chicken, danced with it and saw it the following day at the New Yam Festival!

 THUMBS UP AND DOWN

 UP: It is beautifully illustrated.
 The illustrations bring Nnedi’s words to life!!
 I was thrilled to pieces by the illustration on the penultimate page because it reminded me so much of home, of watching masquerades perform and looking at throngs of excited spectators walk the streets during festive periods, from the safety of my grandparent’s balcony.

 This book makes learning fun for kids by showing a lot about the Nigerian culture through the eyes of a curious and courageous little girl and a giant dancing chicken.
 Kids will learn about the New Yam Festival, masquerades, spirits and yam dishes common to the Igbos of Southern Nigeria.

 Another highlight was the wood wit.
 I loved it.
 That guy was very silly.
 One of my favourite lines from the book was his: “Ask it … But ask it in Chickenese”

 I recommend this book for kids with a thirst for African literature or even just a little bit of adventure in their lives.